My dad once gave me a notebook and inscribed “write your truth and the truth will set you free,” inside the cover.

 One way of tapping into the truly unknown is to cultivate sources of knowledge that are unfamiliar.
 One of these is the Felt-Sense, or Interoception.
 My friend and colleague, Richard Mungall, wrote an excellent short article on this concept.
 Essentially, the felt-sense is our internal sensory information, what is happening inside our bodies, in our guts, that is relevant to our situation, environment and psychic emotional-mental state.
 When you “have a bad feeling,” about a person, you’re tapping into this source of information.

-Another way of tapping into the unknown is by working with our dreams, as I’ve written about before.
+Another way of tapping into the unknown is by working with the symbols of our unconscious, especially as they show up in our dreams.